cudmore/PyMapManager/readme.md

 ## 1) PyMapManager Python package

-Python package to open and analyze Map Manager files.
 Please see the <A HREF="http://pymapmanager.readthedocs.io/en/latest/">API Documentation</A> and a backup copy <A HREF="http://robertcudmore.org/mapmanager/PyMapManager/docs/">here</A>.

 ### Install from [PyPi](https://pypi.python.org/pypi/pymapmanager)